EinarUeland/CDPR-force-allocation-toolbox/readme.md

   <img src="Gif/LATEXFORMULATION.PNG" width="750" title="hover text">

-We refer to the paper *Optimal Force Allocation for Overconstrained Cable-Driven Parallel Robots: Continuously Differentiable Solutions with Assessment of Computational Efficiency*, by Ueland E, Sauder T, Skjetne R for documentation.
+We refer to the paper *Optimal Force Allocation for Overconstrained Cable-Driven Parallel Robots: Continuously Differentiable Solutions with Assessment of Computational Efficiency*, by Ueland E, Sauder T, Skjetne R for documentation on included methods.

+Try running *QuickExample.m* for a quick demonstration.

 -Make sure to add the whole folder with subfolders to your MATLAB path.